 epirus new command, and funded with the cryptocurrency Ether when you ran

-epirus deploy.
+epirus run as the created project deploys a real Hello World smart contract when it runs.
 This funding activity allows you to pay for transactions on the public Ethereum network.

 Finally, click on the Dashboard link in Epirus Explorer to see an overview of the public Ethereum network your contract was deployed to.